absolute-quantum/cats-blender-plugin/README.md

 With Cats it takes only a few minutes to upload your model into VRChat.
 All the hours long processes of fixing your models are compressed into a few functions!

-So if you enjoy how this plugin saves you countless hours of work consider supporting us through Patreon:
+So if you enjoy how this plugin saves you countless hours of work consider supporting us through Patreon.
+There are a lot of perks like having your name inside the plugin!

 [![](https://i.imgur.com/BFIald5.png)](https://www.patreon.com/catsblenderplugin)